mlochbaum/BQN/implementation/compile/dynamic.md

 The desire to do metadata computations, or pure data ones once metadata is known suggests a system with a "wrapper" that computes type, shape, and so on, then selects and calls an "kernel" function for the computation.
 Specialized code could use a particular kernel, or a different wrapper that selects from a subset of the kernels.

-### Derived functions
+### Compound functions

-Like blocks, it can be valuable to optimize derived functions if they are run many times.
-Derived functions are often known at the program start by constant folding, but might also be constructed dynamically, particularly to bind an argument to a function.
+Like blocks, it can be valuable to optimize compound functions if they are run many times.
+Compound functions are often known at the program start by constant folding, but might also be constructed dynamically, particularly to bind an argument to a function.

 Compound arithmetic functions like `+´`, `` ⌈` ``, or `=⌜` are essential to array programming, and have fast SIMD implementations, so they need to be recognized wherever they are found.

 In addition to these, there are patterns like ``∨`∘≠`` that can be implemented faster than their components, and bindings like `l⊸⊐` where a computation (here, a hash table) on the left argument can be saved.
 These can be handled by inspecting the function.
 However, it's more robust to convert it to a canonical form, so this possibility should also be considered.

 Tacit code can be converted to [SSA](https://en.wikipedia.org/wiki/Static_single_assignment_form) form very easily.
 To translate it into stack-based bytecode it would need a way to reuse values from the stack in multiple places; instructions to duplicate or extract a value from higher in the stack are an obvious candidate.
-Either of these forms is a natural step on the way to native compilation, and a bytecode representation would make it easier to optimize mixed tacit and explicit code—but it's easier to do the optimizations on SSA-form rather than stack-based code, so perhaps the right path is to convert both bytecode and derived functions to SSA.
+Either of these forms is a natural step on the way to native compilation, and a bytecode representation would make it easier to optimize mixed tacit and explicit code—but it's easier to do the optimizations on SSA-form rather than stack-based code, so perhaps the right path is to convert both bytecode and compound functions to SSA.

 ### Compile in another thread